 Really?
-That Dutch construction worker has the same energy requirements as a midget prostitute?
+That construction worker has the same energy requirements as a desk worker?

 Our bodies come in different shapes, sizes and genders.
 That’s why it’s important to calculate your personal energy needs, instead of going with a number that approximately on average applies to over 5 billion people.
 Roughly.

 There are two numbers you need to consider:

 - Basal Metabolic Rate (BMR) – determined by your body structure.
 This is the amount of calories your body would require if all you did was sit and eat.

 - Total Daily Energy Expenditure (TDEE) – these are the actual calories you require, once you factor in the amount of energy used up through physical activity.

 If you’re not sure about your body fat percentage, just enter any number for now.
 It won’t matter to you unless you have low body fat and/or high muscle mass.

 The activity factor is where it gets tricky.
 It is notoriously underestimated since people tend to believe they’re working out harder than they actually are.
 My advice is to enter a conservative activity factor.
 Start low and adjust over time.